z7076/jichen.github.io/_pages/publications.md

 Patent
 ======
 * A dispatching method for carbon emission reduction in activedistribution network considering distributed energy storage system in virtual power plant.
-(Under review)
+(Public, China, CN118052483A, 2024.5)

 * A microgrid group collaborative dispatching method, device, electronic equipment and storage medium.
 (Public, China, CN113962446A, 2022.1)